Taupō District Council

+Taupō District Council is the territorial authority for the Taupō District of New Zealand's North Island.
+It serves as the district's local government, with the Waikato Regional Council, the Bay of Plenty Regional Council, the Hawke's Bay Regional Council, and Horizons Regional Council serving as the regional authorities.
+It has existed since 1st December 1988.

+The council has 12 councillors and is chaired by the mayor of Taupō (currently John Funnell since October 2025).

 Regional councils

-The district falls within the jurisdiction of four different regional councils; however the vast majority (73.74% by land area) of the district falls within the jurisdiction of Environment Waikato.
+The district falls within the jurisdiction of four different regional councils; however the vast majority (73.74% by land area) of the district falls within the jurisdiction of the Waikato Regional Council.
 The exceptions are the towns of Rangitaiki (14.31% of the district's land area), which lies within the Bay of Plenty region, Taharua (11.26%), which lies within the Hawke's Bay Region, and Te More (0.69%), which lies within the Manawatū-Whanganui region.
 Taupō is unique in being the only district in New Zealand so divided; no other district is divided between/among more than two regions, and most are not divided at all.

-Wards

-The Taupō District has five wards – Taupō, Taupō East Rural, Turangi-Tongariro, Mangakino and the new Te Papamārearea Māori ward – and is represented by the Mayor and twelve councillors.

-Taupō

-The areas of Taupō and Kaingaroa are administered by the Taupō District Council.